writing

 Writing: A Surprisingly Effective Antidote to Stress

-Writing as an antidote to stress?
+Writing: a surprisingly effective antidote to stress?
 How can that be true?
-Seems to the casual observer that spending days, sometimes months studying opaque topics like epigenetics, or court cases about physicians wrongfully convicted of murder or former combat marines wrongfully convicted of raping a child would cause stress, not relieve it…and not just the research
+Seems to the casual observer that spending days, sometimes months studying opaque topics like epigenetics, or court cases about physicians wrongfully convicted of murder or former combat marines wrongfully convicted of raping a child would cause stress, not relieve it…and not just the

 Writing: A Surprisingly Effective Antidote to Stress Read More »